On Yang-Mills Stability Bounds and Plaquette Field Generating Function: The Wilson YM Model

-We now discuss gauge invariance and gauge fixing.
-We take the global group as $\prod_{x\in\Lambda}\, {\mathcal G}_x$, where ${\mathcal G}_x =\,U_x\,\in {\mathcal G}\,=\, \mathrm U(N)$.
-It transforms the bond variables $U_{b_p}\,\equiv\,U_{x,x_\mu^+}$ and its adjoint $U^\dagger_{b_p}$ to $U_xU_{x,x^+_\mu}U^\dagger_{x^+_\mu}$ and $U_{x^+_\mu}U^\dagger_{x,x^+_\mu}U^\dagger_{x}$, respectively.
-The plaquette action and the total action are invariant under this gauge transformation.
-Due to the local gauge invariance of the action $A_p$, and so also $A=\sum_p\,A_p$, there is an excess of gauge variables in the definition of the partition function given by Eq. (\ref{part}).
-By a gauge fixing procedure we eliminate gauge variables by setting them equal to the identity in the action and dropping the gauge bond variable integration.
-In this process of gauging away some of the gauge group, bond variables, the value of the partition function is unchanged, as long as we apply this procedure to bonds which do {\em not} form a closed loop in $\Lambda$ (see \cite{GJ}).
-We will choose to work with what we call the enhanced temporal gauge.
-This gauge will be fixed to prove our main theorems.
+Due to the local gauge invariance of the action $A^u_p$, and so also $A^{u,B}\,=\,\sum_p\,A^u_p$, there is an excess of gauge variables in the definition of the partition function given of Eq. (\ref{part}).
+By a gauge fixing procedure \cite{GJ}, we eliminate gauge variables by setting them, in the action, equal to the identity and performing the trivial gauge bond variable integration.
+In this process of gauging away some of the gauge group bond variables, the value of the partition function is {\em unchanged}, as long as the gauged away bonds do {\em not} form a closed loop in $\Lambda$ (see \cite{GJ}).

+We work with the {\em enhanced temporal gauge}.
+This gauge will be fixed to prove some of our main results.